503 Sydney Rd, Brunswick 3056.

 I incorporate Gestalt therapy into my psychotherapeutic practice by ensuring that each session is highly attuned to physical, emotional and mental responses to the topic of the session in the moment.
 By attending to the phenomenology (the felt experience of the process), we can bypass overly rationale responses to situations and come to a deeper more cellular understanding.

-My work as an Acupuncturist, Holotropic Breathwork facilitator and my recent study in Gestalt and Processwork gives me a diverse range of tools to draw upon in my psychotherapy and counselling sessions.
+My work as an Holotropic Breathwork facilitator, psychotherapist and men's group facilitator gives me a diverse range of tools to draw upon in my psychotherapy and counselling sessions.
 I am committed to exploring the embodied and experiential means of bringing awareness to your own inner process as well as your relationship with the world around you.